Documentation

 Full plugin documentation and usage guide

 End-to-end testing with real dependencies.
-No mocks allowed - scenarios with real data are the only source of truth.
+No mocks allowed.

 Installation